mohammedsouleymane/logseq/pages/scint.md

 	- The problem of induction falls into the category of circular reasoning.
 In essence, the argument for induction is: "Induction works because it has worked before."
 While this might seem intuitively sound, it doesn't provide a solid, independent foundation for the validity of inductive reasoning.
 - Explain the challenger problem (with O-ring) + importance logseq.order-list-type:: number
 	- The challenger space shuttle disaster exemplifies the critical role of data presentation and analysis in scientific decision-making.
-A key factor in the tragedy was the failure of the engineers to effectively communicate the risks associated with low temperatures and the perfor
+A key factor in the tragedy was the failure of the engineers to effectively communicate the risks associated with low temperatures and the performance of the shuttle's O-rings.
+	- The O-ring issue: the space shuttle solid rocket booster were composed of segments joined by rubber O-rings.
+These rings were designed to seal the joints and prevent hot gases from escaping during launch.
+However, engineers had concerns about the O-rings' ability to function properly at low temperatures.

+	  During the pre-launch discussions, engineers presented data on previous O-ring problems using qualitative diagrams